 The right environment makes it so much easier to get through withdrawal symptoms.
+At Hope Rehab our Medical and Detox is just as important to us as to our clients.
 By staying in a detox / rehab center, you will be surrounded by people who share your commitment to recovery.
 It also means that you will be protected from the usual stress and triggers that drive you to pick up alcohol or drugs.

 Get in touch with us for more individual detox info

 More individual medical and detox information can be obtained during your free telephone assessment before enrolling in the program.
 Our policy at Hope Rehab is that all our clients should be physically comfortable enough to attend group.
 Whether alcohol detox, opiates or any other reduction from drugs, we always ask that you follow an agreed detox plan.

 Things to Consider When Choosing a Detox Facility

 We work in close partnership with our local private Hospital, which is only 10 minutes away from our facility, and they provide all our on-site medical services.
 The Hospital in Sriracha has an experienced and caring medical team, and they will visit you daily at our Rehab Center if it is required.
 They will ensure you receive a safe and comfortable Detox, which is included as part of your treatment package.

 Diazepam is often used for moderate to severe dependence and withdrawal.
 Doses may be adjusted according to the patient’s response and a typical withdrawal regime is:

 B-complex vitamins/Thiamine orally daily: Thiamine deficiency is common in heavy drinkers with a poor diet, as vitamin B absorption is impaired by chronic alcoholism.
 Vitamin B1 – thiamine – acts a co-factor for metabolic enzymes.